ICJIA/icjia-accessibility-portal/content/faqs.md

 For public-facing documents, yes.
 Under both IITAA and ADA Title II, conventional electronic documents must be accessible, including:

-**DoIT best practice:** Before creating a document (especially a PDF), consider whether the content could be published as webpage text instead.
-Illinois DoIT generally recommends publishing content as webpage text when feasible instead of relying on PDFs.
-In practice, HTML webpage text is often easier to make and keep accessible than PDFs—especially when the alternative is a short webpage summary that links to a PDF that may or may not be accessible.
-This DoIT best practice aligns with WCAG 2.1 Level AA rules and ADA Title II requirements.
+**Accessibility best practice:** Before creating a document (especially a PDF), consider whether the content could be published as webpage text instead.
+HTML webpages are generally easier to make and keep accessible than PDFs.
+As <a href="https://it.cornell.edu/accessibility/create-accessible-pdfs" target="_blank" rel="noopener noreferrer">Cornell IT notes</a>, "Remediating PDFs for web accessibility can be more time consuming than creating a webpage.
+When possible, convert your PDFs to HTML web pages."
+The University of Illinois CITL PDF Accessibility Guide similarly notes that PDFs generally are not a very accessible format and recommends using PDFs only when no other alternative is available.
+This aligns with WCAG 2.1 Level AA requirements and accessibility best practices.
 If you must use a document format, ensure it's accessible.

 - PDFs
 - Word documents